top of page

 frequency

 Parkinson's disease (Parkinson's disease) is one of the most common neurodegenerative diseases.
-Approximately 10 million people worldwide are affected by Parkinson's disease.
+Approximately 10 million people are affected worldwide.
 In Switzerland, the number is over 15,000.
 The number is expected to increase in the coming years.
-The majority of patients are over 60 years old at diagnosis.
+The majority of people diagnosed are over 60 years old.
 Men are slightly more frequently affected than women.

 Heritability